 Vision

 Our vision is to promote a community where students, faculty and staff can excel, provide and take advantage of diverse perspectives.
-Our focus will be strategically recruiting and retaining the best students, faculty and staff and engaging on equity, diversity and inclusion (DEI)-related topics.
+Our focus will be strategically recruiting and retaining qualified students, faculty and staff and fostering an equitable and inclusive environment for all.
 We also aim to build bridges between other departments to create a sense of community.
-Our goal is to create an environment that reflects the society we live in and represent that society in a positive light.
+Our goal is to create an environment that reflects the variety of backgrounds and experiences of the society we live in and promote a culture where everyone feels valued.

 Strategic plan